Billund, Denmark: Transport

+Air

 Billund is served by Billund Airport, which is the second largest airport in Denmark after Copenhagen.
 It began as a strip of land purchased by the Lego Group in 1962.
 The company built a private airfield with the aim to reach international customers more easily.
 In 1964, the ownership of the airfield was transferred to Billund Airport A.m.b.A.
 When it opened to the public in 1964, it comprised an old hangar, a runway of 1,660 metres in length and a single control tower.
 In its early years, the airport served approximately 4,000 passengers with only two domestic departures per day.
 Since then, Billund Airport has experienced major growth and now serves as West Denmark's international airport with many flights to countries across the world.
 The 40,000 sq m passenger terminal has the capacity to serve 3.5 million passengers per year and the 35,000 cargo centre can handle 100,000 tonnes of goods per year.
 In 2022, 3,712,400 passengers passed through Billund Airport and 76,874 tons of air cargo were transported through the airport.

+Rail

+In 2014, a new Billund railway line was planned to connect Billund to the existing Vejle-Herning track at Jelling, with stations at Billund Airport and Legoland.
+The project was to be funded by the government's Train Fund DK and was due to be completed in 2020.
+By 2021, the project had been cancelled.
+The old railway station located on Lindevej was demolished in 2018 to make way for the construction of new residential apartments.